 - Keep a record of any transaction reference number you receive so that you can review the progress of your transfer.

-You have multiple options to choose from when sending money to Cambodia from the United States.
-To get the best value for money for your international money transfer, compare the benefits and features of competing services before selecting a provider.
+To get the best value for money when sending money from South Africa to Cambodia, compare the benefits and features of competing services before selecting a provider.

 How do I compare money transfer companies?